 Mazzucato also controversially argues that in the history of modern capitalism the State has not only fixed market failures, but has also actively shaped and created markets.
 In doing so, it sometimes wins and sometimes fails.
 Yet by not admitting the State’s role in such active risk taking, and pretending that the state only cheers on the side-lines while the private sector roars, we have ended up creating an ‘innovation system’ whereby the public sector socializes risks, while rewards are privatized.
 The book considers how to change this dysfunctional dynamic so that economic growth can be not only ‘smart’ but also ‘inclusive’.

 In 2014 Professor Mazzucato was awarded the New Statesman SPERI Prize in Political Economy for her work on smart growth and the entrepreneurial state.
 The book was shortlisted for the prestigious Wirtschaftsbuchpreis in Germany and featured on the 2013 books of the year lists of the Financial Times and Forbes.
-It has been translated into Italian, German, Portuguese and Spanish and is forthcoming in Greek, Chinese, Polish, Japanese and Korean.
+It has been translated into Italian, German, Portuguese, Spanish and Greek and is forthcoming in Chinese, Polish, Japanese and Korean.